-Did you amass an extensive collection of wine corks over the holidays?
+Have you amassed an extensive collection of wine corks ?
 Instead of throwing them out, why not upcycle them into miniature planters to add some greenery to your home?
 These adorable DIY cork pots make sweet gifts as well and cost less than $10 to make.

 MATERIALS AND TOOLS

 – wine corks

 – a pen